 The program may include "explicit systematic phonics", which, for the purposes of this section, shall mean the methodology of pronouncing and reading words by learning the phonetic sound association of individual letters, letter groups, and syllables, and the principles governing these associations.

-Human Sexuality And Sexually Transmitted Diseases Instruction Model Policy[required]
+Human Sexuality And Sexually Transmitted Diseases Instruction Policy

 The Governing Board of The Leadership School adopts the following policy effective on that date that the policy is adopted by the Board.